sinhvt3421/scann--material/README.md

 # Basic usage
 ## Data preprocessing
 For training new model for each datasets, please follow the below example scripts.
-If the data is not avaiable, please run the code ```preprocess_data.py``` for downloading and creating suitable data formats for SCANNet model.
+If the data is not avaiable, please run the code ```preprocess_data.py``` for downloading and creating suitable data formats for SCANN model.
 For example:
 ```
 $ python preprocess_data.py qm9 processed_data --dt=4.0 --wt=0.4 --p=8